beginning of content

 • Sometimes a tampon or another object can become stuck in your vagina.

-• A stuck object should be removed from your vagina as soon as possible.
+• If a tampon or other object gets stuck in your vagina, it should be removed as soon as possible.

 What is a retained tampon or other object?

-Common objects that may get stuck in your vagina include those that are there for medical reasons such as:
+Other objects that may get stuck in your vagina include those that are there for medical reasons, or during menstruation such as:

-Other objects, such as a sex toy, can also become stuck in your vagina.
+Objects such as a sex toy can also become stuck in your vagina.

-It's important that you remove the object as soon as possible.
-If you have tried to remove it yourself but failed, you should see a doctor.
+If an object becomes stuck in your vagina, it's important that you remove it as soon as possible.
+If you can't easily remove the object yourself, see a doctor.

 What is a retained tampon?